samsquire/ideas4/README.md

 When you write a complicated program you also write an accompanying scheduler.

-This lets you schedule memory and asynchronous and parallelism.
+This lets you schedule memory and asynchronousity and parallelism.

 # 59. Automatic semver